A complete rug size guide

 The living room is where many various activities take place, and many different types of rugs can work.
 If you are looking for a cozy and comfortable feeling by the sofa, a slightly thicker rug is best.
 If you want extra softness, go for a rug with high pile.

-Length: When placing a rug under the sofa, it should be longer than the sofa.
-This creates an airy impression and frames the area with the sofa and coffee table.
+Length: When placing a rug under your sofa, choose one that extends beyond the sofa on both sides.
+This creates a more open, balanced look and frames the seating area with the sofa and coffee table.

-Width: If you have a large area rug (or put several together), the entire sofa can be on the rug, otherwise, a rule of thumb is that 1/3 of the sofa should be on the rug.
-This is to keep the rug in place and tie the living room furniture together.
+Width: If you are using a large area rug (or combining several), the entire sofa can sit on the rug.
+Otherwise, aim to place about one-third of the sofa on the rug.
+This helps keep the rug in place and visually connects the furniture in the room.

 Living room rug size guide

-How to choose a rug for a dining room
+How to choose a rug for the dining room

 Tip!
 If you have small children, you can place a KOLON floor protector under the high chair, which is easy to wipe off.

-Length: The rug should be longer than the dining table.
-If the dining table is placed so that you also have chairs on each end, the rug needs to be long enough so that the chairs can be pulled in and out without getting caught on its edge.
+Length: Choose a rug that is longer than your dining table.
+If you have chairs at each end, make sure the rug extends far enough so chairs can be pulled in and out without catching on the edges.

 Dining room rug size guide